Our story is about perseverance and optimism.

 “The engagement of our parents is what made it all possible.” – Ernst Matthiensen, Co-Founder

 Every year enrollment at the School increased in leaps and bounds.
 By 2006 GISB had outgrown the original campus and moved to its current location in Allston.
-There are now over 230 students enrolled, from age 3 to grade 12.
+GISB celebrated fifteen years in 2017, and there are now over 260 students enrolled, from age 3 to grade 12.

 “Our children were among the first students to join the School, in 2001.
 It took a great leap of faith for the first group of parents to enroll their children in this new venture; we all shared the common goal of wanting to give our children the gift of a bilingual education.
 Our children have benefited considerably from having attended GISB.
 They think more globally as a result of attending a school where children from many countries learn together.” – Former Parent